Critical Thinking/Problem Solving Competency

 - Original Research – Graded by Business Professor

-- Watch a past career readiness video on Critical Thinking/Problem Solving
+- Watch Career Prep Workshop video on Critical Thinking/Problem Solving (see below)

 Once you have completed a challenge, submit your verification documentation.